datagone/vscode-stryker-mutator/README.md

   - Command Pallette (✔️)
 - `Stryker.NET: Create Stryker.NET configuration file`: Will create a default stryker configuration file based on the `.sln`.
 Available from the:
   - Command Pallette (✔️)
-- `Stryker.NET: Install Stryker.NET Tool`: Will install the stryker dotnet tool.
+- `Stryker.NET: Install Stryker.NET Tool`: Will install the latest version of stryker dotnet tool.
 It will use the settings to determine the Global or Local Installation (❌).
 Available from the:
   - Command Pallette (✔️)
 - `Stryker.NET: Uninstall Stryker.NET Tool`: Will uninstall the stryker dotnet tool.
 It will use the settings to determine the Global or Local Installation (❌).
 Available from the:
   - Command Pallette (✔️)